alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

                        0, 3, "a", "akk", iMOOGLADDER, kMOOGLADDER, aMOOGLADDER);
 ~~~

-Appends an opcode implemented by external softwareto Csound&#39;s internal opcode list.The opcode list is extended by one slot,and the parameters are copied into the new slot.
+Appends an opcode implemented by external softwareto Csound&#39;s internal opcode list.
+The opcode list is extended by one slot,and the parameters are copied into the new slot.

 Basically, what we have done is declare three pointers to functions (iMOOGLADDER, kMOOGLADDER and aMOOGLADDER) implemented in the class AudioDSP.